-• analysis < (global) Turn on run-time statistical analysis >
+• analysis < (global) Turn on run-time statistical analysis > Acceptable Values: boolean

 Description: If this flag is enabled, each colvar is instructed to perform whatever run-time statistical analysis it is configured to, such as correlation functions, or running averages and standard deviations.
 See section 10.2.5 for details.